Excluded by Noindex Tag

 You can check this Google index coverage report from the above images of the Google search console (GSC).

-Under GSC, go-to coverage, you will be provided 4 options on the right side.
-Error, Valid with warming, valid, and Excluded.
+Under GSC, select coverage, you will be provided 4 options on the right side.
+Error, Valid with warning, valid, and Excluded.

-To get the details about the issue excluded by the noindex tag, you should select an excluded option; you will get the list of URLs as seen in the third image.
+To get the details about the issue behind the excluded by the noindex tag, select an excluded option.
+You will get the list of URLs, as seen in the third image.

 Reasons that Causes Excluded by Noindex Tag: